aeturrell/skimpy/README.md

 This project was generated from [\@cjolowicz](https://github.com/cjolowicz)\'s [Hypermodern Python Cookiecutter](https://github.com/cjolowicz/cookiecutter-hypermodern-python) template.

-skimpy was inspired by the R package [skimr](https://docs.ropensci.org/skimr/articles/skimr.html) and by exploratory Python packages including [pandas_profiling](https://pandas-profiling.github.io/pandas-profiling) and [dataprep](https://dataprep.ai/).
+skimpy was inspired by the R package [skimr](https://docs.ropensci.org/skimr/articles/skimr.html) and by exploratory Python packages including [pandas_profiling](https://pandas-profiling.github.io/pandas-profiling) and [dataprep](https://dataprep.ai/), from which the `clean_columns` function comes.

 The package is built with [poetry](https://python-poetry.org/), while the documentation is built with [Quarto](https://quarto.org/).
 Tests are run with [nox](https://nox.thea.codes/en/stable/).